ShubhamSingh03/AhikamGlobalOfflineWebpage/README.md

 This repo.contains the offline webpages designed for Ahikam Global.
 It contains the HTML, CSS, Bootstrap.
 (Front-end)
+The public_html contains all the bootstrap,js,jquery,html & css pages.

 The Screenshots of the webpages are: